aslMisuki/Java-Workspace/CS-383/assignment07/Resources/readme.txt

 NaiveBayesClassifier.java
 	- this takes Training.data and creates a model so we can classify queries in TestData.java with its probability
+	- parseTrainingData is good
+	- parseTestData is good

 Query.java
 	the query represntation of the information inside TestData